mingzepeng/pagination/README.md

 Pagination
 ==========

-a  pagination for webapp
+a  pagination for node and webapp

 ##usage
-see test/index.html
+see example/index.html